BenRossington/PackageLauncher/README.md

 # Package Launcher

-Start any package as a launcher.
+Start klwp as a launcher.
 (Defaults to `com.android.settings`.)

 ## Getting Started

-Change the package name in [package.xml](app/src/main/res/values/package.xml), then build the app.
+I Changed the package name in [package.xml](app/src/main/res/values/package.xml) to org.kustom.wallpaper, now I need to build the app.